Life-Experimentalist/EquiLens/README.md

 ---

 ### 🏗️ Developer Setup (Build from Source)

-For developers who want to modify EquiLens code:
+For developers who want to modify EquiLens code and build their own image:

 ```powershell
 .\setup-docker-dev.ps1